mrseanryan/gpt-docs-chat/README.md

 # Trouble-shooting

-- cannot run via pipenv: try with or without this prefix: `python -m`. note: it must be Python 3.11 (not 3.12) but if run 'pipenv' first then that should force 3.11.
+- cannot run via pipenv: try with or without this prefix: `python -m`. note: the version of Python must match that in the Pipfile file.

 # References